piygr/s29erav1-capstone-multimodel/README.md

 ```

 #### Fine-tuning part
+- The objective of the fine-tuning stage is to align the model parameters to respond like a chat assistant and answer queries by understanding the context.
-- For fine-tuning of the model, all the components other than phi-2 were freezed.
+- For fine-tuning of the model, all the components other than phi-2 were frozen.
-- Used QLoRA quantized strategy to train the phi-2 adapter weights.
+- Used QLoRA quantized strategy to train the phi-2 model.
+- [Llava-Instruct-150K](https://huggingface.co/datasets/liuhaotian/LLaVA-Instruct-150K ) dataset was used to train the model where input is image embeddings (context) concatenated with instruction queries, w.r.t. instruction answers.
 - Training logs
 ```
 Step#: 18800 loss = 2.414062                                                                                                                                                                       [93/1878]